Everything You Need to Plan A Terrific Holiday Tea Party

 Christmas Afternoon Tea

-If your family and friends celebrate Christmas, consider hosting an afternoon tea party that embodies the holiday spirit.
+If your family and friends celebrate Christmas, consider hosting an afternoon holiday tea party that embodies the spirit of the season.
 Incorporate peppermint and chocolate flavors in a dessert, or maybe bake some orange and cranberry scones.

 The sky is the limit when it comes to decorations, tablescapes, and the menu.
-Traditional sandwiches and flavors are a big hit but don’t be afraid to introduce a new flavor to put a holiday spin on their palates.
+Traditional sandwiches and flavors like egg salad and cucumber are a big hit but don’t be afraid to introduce a new flavor like curry chicken to put a holiday spin on their palates.

 Happy New Year Royal Tea Party

 Set up your tablescape with poppers, sparkling trinkets, or keepsake party favors.
-Toast to new adventures, love, and friendship, and celebrate the new year with a festive tea party that starts the year off right.
+Toast to new adventures, love, and friendship, and celebrate the new year with a festive tea party that starts with loved ones and positivity.

 Host a Holiday Tea Party with Teabloom